arbitraryexecution/forta-examples/malicious-addr-py/README.md

 ## Description

-This agent detects transactions that involve a pre-defined malicious address
+This agent checks transactions against a pre-defined list of addresses that are known to have been involved in public hacks.

 ## Supported Chains

 - Ethereum

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - AE-MALICIOUS-ADDR
   - Fired when the malicious address is initiating a transaction